awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

    1. View the schema to see all available inputs for the [`aws:waitForAwsResourceProperty` – Wait on an AWS resource property](automation-action-waitForAwsResourceProperty.md)\.

-   1. Specify the Amazon RDS [DescribeDBInstances](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds.html#RDS.Client.describe_db_instances) API action to determine the instance status\.
+   1. Specify the Amazon RDS [DescribeDBInstances](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds.html#RDS.Client.describe_db_instances) API operation to determine the instance status\.

    1. Specify `$.DBInstances[0].DBInstanceStatus` as the `PropertySelector`